stjudecloud/university/docs/visualization-community/data-download/index.md

 First, [sign in](https://viz.stjude.cloud/signin) to VisCom. *If you need help creating an account or signing in please follow these [guidelines](https://university.stjude.cloud/docs/visualization-community/sign-in/).*

-Once you are logged in, you will navigate to the [Cancer Survivorship Community](https://viz.stjude.cloud/community/cancer-survivorship-community~4).
+Once you are signed in, you will navigate to the [Cancer Survivorship Community](https://viz.stjude.cloud/community/cancer-survivorship-community~4).
 Here, is where you can begin to explore the [Clinical Browser ](https://viz.stjude.cloud/cancer-survivorship/visualization/clinical-data-browser~18).

 Next, you will want to click **Charts**.